 The majority of components used in KONE’s supply chain are sourced from external suppliers.
 In addition to this, KONE uses a significant amount of subcontracted installation resources, has outsourced some business support processes and collaborates with partners in digital services.
 These expose KONE to component and subcontracted labor availability and cost risk and continuity risk in partnerships.
 A failure to secure the needed components or resources or quality issues within these could cause business disruptions and cost increases.

 As one of the leading companies in the industry, KONE has a strong brand and reputation.
 Issues that impact the company’s reputation or brand could have an effect on KONE’s business and financial performance.
-Such reputational risks could materialize; for example, in the case of an incident, a major delivery issue or a product quality issue.
+Such reputational risks could materialize; for example, in the case of an incident, a major delivery issue or a product or service quality issue.
 Matters concerning product integrity, safety or quality could also have an impact on KONE’s financial performance and affect customer operations.

 Hazard, security and incidental risks

 The majority of KONE’s sales and result are denominated in currencies other than the Euro, which exposes KONE to risks arising from foreign exchange-rate fluctuations.
 KONE is also exposed to counterparty risks related to financial institutions, through the significant amounts of liquid funds deposited with financial institutions, in the form of financial investments and in derivatives.
 Additionally, KONE is exposed to risks related to the liquidity and payment schedules of its customers, which may impact cash flow or lead to credit losses.
-Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance and cash flow.
+Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance, liquidity and cash flow.